 she/her

-Senior Manager of Quantitative Science, National Audubon Society
+Senior Manager Quantitative Science, National Audubon Society

 Sahas Barve